ersilia-os/chempfn/README.md

-# chem-tabpfn
+# Ensemble TabPFN
-Adapatation TabPFN for chemical property prediction tasks
+Adaptation TabPFN with ensemble learning for classification tasks of arbitrary size